jjmschofield/gocrawl/README.md

 What's the fun of working in Go if you can't break out an animated gopher when things go well?

+#### Other Optimizations
+##### Is our approach to queuing work holding us back?
+We aren't currently buffering channels, and work around the our circular structure can cause by spinning up a gorouting to push to the channel as soon as it can.

+What kind of impact does this have?
+It sounds bad but does it have an impact?

+It seems to me (maybe incorrectly) that we need to hang onto our pushing goroutines so that we don't deadlock or find a channel we can't push to because all the consumers are busy.
+Maybe if we used buffered channels we would be a bit more resource efficient though?

+What happened when we did this?

+None of the sites under test seemed to crawl more quickly when we added a buffer.
+We left it in because it seems nicer then keeping tons of goroutines waiting but the impact seems virtually non-existent.
+Maybe some deeper profiling would yield more conclusive results.

 #### Others
 * Do less work
   * Pay attention to robot.txt